 I’ve had this gorgeous dusty pink yarn in my stash for a long time now, and I couldn’t decide what to do with it for a long time.
 I actually bought it as part of a blanket kit, but once I saw the yarn in person, I knew I couldn’t use it for that pattern.
 It seemed like a color that needed to be paired with something soft and delicate, so I held onto my pretty dusty pink.
 This week, finally figured out the perfect pattern to use it on.
 This crochet slouchy beanie pattern is so easy and beautiful, plus it’s light enough to wear during the Spring!

-My family basically lives at our local Menards, and every Spring, we pick out roses to plant around our house.
-My dad has always loved roses and he gets so excited about picking out the ones with the richest colors.
-We have so many roses around us during the Spring and Summer that you can smell them everytime you walk outside, and we tend to grab a rosebud here and there to add onto our outfits or give to people.
-My favorites are the ones that change gradually from one color to another, like white to pink edged petals, and that Springtime tradition was the inspiration behind this crochet slouchy beanie.
+My dad loves roses and we have so many roses growing in our garden during the Spring and Summer that you can smell them every time you walk outside.
+Sometimes, we grab a rosebud here and there to add to our outfits or give to people.
+My favorites are the ones that change gradually from one color to another, like white to pink-edged petals, and that Springtime tradition was the inspiration behind this crochet slouchy beanie.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

-- #4 Worsted weight yarn in Pink and white – I used Sprightly Acrylic* in Misty Pink and White
+- #4 Worsted weight yarn in Pink and white – I used a ball each of Sprightly Acrylic in Misty Pink and White

 - 5.00mm crochet hook

 - SC – single crochet